-(b) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the employee's vacation period, if the information is known by the employer.

-- (c) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (d) For the purposes of this Article, the number of days vacation shall be considered working days. - (e) Employees may request pursuant to Article 13.06 to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (f) Prior to the employer posting the vacation planner the employer will meet with the Union to discuss the vacation scheduling. - 13.09 For the purpose of calculating eligibility, the vacation year shall be from January 1 of any year to December 31 of that year. - 13.10 Employees may not waive a vacation and draw double pay. - 13.11 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
-The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days vacation in advance of their entitlement date if requested and at the Employer's discretion.
+- (b) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (c) Vacations may be taken as earned in allotment of weeks (i.e. one week equals five (5) vacation days and at least two days off or in single days or multiples thereof). - (d) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the employee's vacation period, if the information is known by the employer. - (e) Employees may request pursuant to Article 13.08 (a) to have the weekend off prior to or following their vacation.
+The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e. consecutive with) the employee's original vacation. - (f) Employees who are on vacation shall not be called into work unless the employee has indicated that they are willing to work during this period of time prior to leaving on vacation. - (g) Full-time and part-time employees will be granted vacation time off in single day or multiples thereof.
+It is understood that no more than five (5) single vacation days can be taken per calendar year. - (h) Requests for vacation shall not be unreasonably and/or arbitrarily withheld.
+The number of staff allowed to be on vacation at the same time will be determined by the Home.
+The number will not be unduly restrictive.
+Where the Home determines to establish a vacation quota for the June 15 - September 15 vacation period, employees will be notified of the quota by February 15.

+(i) The Employer will give consideration to an employee's request for vacation between the period December 15 and January 15, provided the employee will be fulfilling their commitment to work either Christmas or New Year's.

+Notwithstanding the above, employees may request vacation over Christmas and New Year's with the intent that they would get Christmas and New Year's off.
+Such request shall not be unreasonably denied.
+Preference will be given to more senior employees.
+Employees wishing such consideration shall make such request by October 1.

+- 13.09 For the purpose of calculating eligibility, the vacation year shall be from April 1 of any year to March 31 of that year. - 13.10 Employees may not waive a vacation and draw double pay. - 13.11 (a) The Employer will provide each employee in the bargaining unit with the number of vacation day's entitlement each February 1.

+The Employer will continue its present practice of providing updated vacation entitlement on each pay cheque. - (b) Vacations are not cumulative from year to year. - (c) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
+The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover. - (d) During the first year of employment, a full-atime employee with at least six (6) months of service may be granted up to five (5) days' vacation in advance of their entitlement date if requested and at the Employer's discretion. - 13.12 Full-time employees will have their pay kept whole while on entitled vacation.